More Grip, Longer Wheelies? Float Life Performance Tires on the Antic (Install + First Ride)

 Breaking the bead and wrestling the tire on/off is work—especially the rear.

-I noticed that if it’s your first time doing this, expect it to take a while.
+He calls out that if it’s your first time doing this, expect it to take a while.

 There’s a “pay someone local” moment that… honestly, many of us can relate to after fighting a stubborn tire.